-Depending on model, the vehicle may use a 2 button or 3 button remote control.
+Depending on model the vehicle may use a remote control with two or three buttons (selective door locking).

-The remote control has a range of approx. 16 ft.
+The radio remote control has a range of approx. 16 ft.
 This range can be affected by outside influences.
 The hazard warning flashers confirm operation.